-The agricultural sector has been and remains a key economic force in the U.S. economy and is strongly affected by domestic and global economic conditions and government policies.
+The agricultural sector has been and remains a key economic force in the U.S. economy and is strongly affected by domestic and global economic conditions, government policies and a changing climate.
 Global and domestic adverse weather events, food safety, disease, pandemics and other unfavorable conditions also directly affect the agricultural sector.